fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (PostgreSQL DB FriendFeed Clone).md

 Let's go ahead and continue adding the other functionality to the view.

-So if now the HTTP request method is `POST`, we read the contents of the form using the `await request.form` method, set the username and password to the form contents.
+So if now the HTTP request method is `POST`, we read the contents of the form using the `await request.form` method, setting the username and password to the form contents.

 Now we check for errors.
-First, is the username and password are empty, we'll set an error.
+First, if the username and password are empty, we'll set an error.

 Next we'll check the CSRF token.
 If the session token is not the same as the one on the form, we'll set an error.

 Now we need to check if the user exists.
 We'll grab the database connection with the typing ignore we did earlier.
-We then create a query where we look for users who have the username the same as the one we're getting in the form and execute it.
+We then create a query where we look for users who have the username equal to the one we're getting in the form and execute it.
 If there's no results, we'll set an error that the user was not found.

 If the user exists, we now need to check the password.
 To do this we hash the form's password and compare it to the one on the database, but the passlib library already has a verify method, so let's use this.
-We just need to pass the password from the form and the one get from the database record.
+We just need to pass the password from the form and the one we get from the database record.
 If the method is true, it means it's the same password, so we'll say if it's not, then return an error.
-We never say it's the wrong password, as this is a signal for hackers, so we'll just say that user was not found.
+We never say it's the wrong password, as this is a signal for hackers, so we'll just say that the user was not found.

 If there are no errors, we delete the CSRF session token and we set two session cookies: the user id and the username which we'll use in the navbar.
 For now let's just return a string that says that the user is logged in.
 Otherwise, we do have an error, so we'll set the CSRF token again.